rsdesoto/hangman-node/README.md

 ## Contact Me:

-If you have any questions, run into any bugs, or find a really good ascii cow skull (I found cows, and skulls, but now cow skulls), hit me up at ry.e.desoto@gmail.com.
+If you have any questions, run into any bugs, or find a really good ascii cow skull (I found cows, and skulls, but no cow skulls), hit me up at ry.e.desoto@gmail.com.

 #### further notes: